1762 Quarter-Guinea

 The 1762 Quarter-Guinea

-The Quarter-Guinea was only issued twice: once in 1718 (George I), and once in 1762 (George III) when the mint decided to ignore all the reasons why the 1718 mintage was not repeated.
+The Quarter-Guinea was only issued twice: first in 1718 (George I), and then in 1762 (George III) when the mint decided to ignore all the reasons why the 1718 coin failed.
 The story was the same in both cases.

 The Guinea at the time was valued at 21 shillings (one pound and one shilling).
 According to an inflation calculator, one pound (20 shillings) would be worth about £206 in today's terms, so a Guinea was an lot of money and there was a need for smaller denominations.